top of page

 For global insurances, we are able to assist you where necessary in providing information to the insurer or administrator to make your claim a smoother process.
 Where a procedure is required, in some instances a pre-authorisation, letter of guarantee, or guarantee of payment can be arranged in advance to reduce or eliminate the upfront payment you are required to make at admission to the hospital or surgery centre.

-Personal shield insurances are often purchased to protect against large bills, and while not all plans provide private medical coverage, some plans do allow for a co-pay portion if you decide to seek private medical care, thus still providing a significant amount of benefits.
+Personal shield insurances are often purchased to protect against large hospital bills, and to allow for private medical coverage for selected plans.
+Even for basic plans, there can be significant benefits when opting for private healthcare.
 For the most up-to-date and accurate information about your insurance plan, you should approach the insurer or your agent who will best be able to advise you.

 Medisave Accreditation